mlund/matrix65/README.md

 ### Installing

-The easiest way to get started is to [install Rust](https://www.rust-lang.org/tools/install), followed by:
+The easiest way to get started is to [install the Rust compiler](https://www.rust-lang.org/tools/install), followed by:

 ~~~ bash
 cargo install matrix65
 ~~~

+There are no dependencies on MacOS and Windows, but on Linux, you may have to install `libudev-dev` (Ubuntu) or `systemd-devel` (Fedora).

 ### Using